Action in defense of trans lives is an essential part of all movements for justice.

 Contact your lawmakers

-One of the most effective ways you can take action is by contacting your state senator and representative and tell them to vote NO on any anti-LGBTQ bills pending in your state.
+One critical action to take is to contact your state senator and representative and tell them to vote NO on any anti-LGBTQ bills pending in your state.

 Don’t know who your state reps are?
 That’s okay, most of us don’t.
 You can look them up based on your address here.